vuejs/docs/src/guide/web-components.md

 - When the element's `disconnectedCallback` is invoked, Vue will check whether the element is detached from the document after a microtask tick.

-  - If the element is still in the document, it's a move and the component instance will be perserved;
+  - If the element is still in the document, it's a move and the component instance will be preserved;

   - If the element is detached from the document, it's a removal and the component instance will be unmounted.